huntergps/handbook-docs/Fuse/08 - Styling and Resources.md

 ## $(Global resources)

-Global resources are shared objects (singletons) that are created once and used throughout your application.
-Global resources are recommended for objects that never change (are immutable), such as fonts, colors and sounds.
+Global resources are shared objects that are created once and used throughout your application.
+Global resources are recommended for objects that never change during the application lifetime, such as fonts, colors and sounds.

-Global resources are created in UX markup by using the ux:Global attribute.
-This becomes a public static readonly field in the generated Uno code.
-This means you can also create static resources in Uno code the same way.

-`ux:Global` creates a singleton with a global alias.
-This means you can refer to it by just its `ResourceAlias`.
+Global resources are created in UX markup by using the `ux:Global` attribute. `ux:Global` creates a global alias.
+This means you can refer to it by its `ResourceAlias`.

 A resource alias is local to the type of the resource.
 If for example you have both a `float4` color resource named `Coral` and a `SolidColor` resource named `Coral`, Fuse will understand from context which is which.